reyno255/ETL_Project/README.md

 #### ETL (Extract, Transform and Load)<br>
 As a team, we had to brainstorm to figure out;<br>

-1. The sources of data that you will extract from<br>
+1. The sources of data that you will extract from.<br>

 2. The type of transformation needed for this data (cleaning, joining, filtering, aggregating, etc).<br>